adi90x/rancher-active-proxy/README.md

 The containers being proxied must [expose](https://docs.docker.com/reference/run/#expose-incoming-ports) the port to be proxied, either by using the `EXPOSE` directive in their `Dockerfile` or by using the `--expose` flag to `docker run` or `docker create`.

-Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the rap.host label set.
+Provided your DNS is setup to forward foo.bar.com to the a host running rancher-active-proxy, the request will be routed to a container with the rap.host label set.

 #### Summary of available labels for proxied containers.